EarthScope/quarg/README.md

 <br />

 ## More Information
+Detailed documentation can be found here:  [iris-edu.github.io/quarg/](iris-edu.github.io/quarg/)

-More help can be found in the "Help" tab within QuARG.
-In addition, there is a file called DOCUMENTATION.html in the Documentation directory that has much more detailed information about using QuARG.
-This file can be accessed through the Help Tab, as well.
+Within QuARG, a simple overview of the program can be found in the "Help" tab.
+In addition, there is a file called DOCUMENTATION.html in the Documentation directory that has much more detailed information about using QuARG - the same information as iris-edu.github.io/quarg/ listed above - which can be accessed through the Help Tab within QuARG as well.